-In order to prepare teachers to teach 21st century students with 21st century technologies, the Marian University School of Education and Exercise Science provides a robust and well rounded approach to preparing teachers.
-Not only is emphasis placed on teaching pre-service teachers how to utilize software applications for publishing, presenting, collaborating and communicating, research-based approaches are modeled and taught on how to best utilize technolog to differentiate instruction for students with diverse learning needs and modalities.
+In order to prepare teachers to teach 21st century students with 21st century technologies, the Marian University School of Education and Exercise Science provides robust and well rounded approach to preparing teachers.
+Not only is emphasis placed on teaching pre-service teachers how to utilize software applications for publishing, presenting, collaborating and communicating, research-based approaches are modeled and taught on how to best utilize technology to differentiate instruction for students with diverse learning needs.

-Productivity tools such as RSS, social bookmarking and digital curation platforms are demonstrated and taught so that pre-service teachers remain current with regard to selecting and using digital tools best suited for the subject and grade level they will teach.
-Additionally, interactive white boards, iPads and wireless slates provide opportunities for teachers to further engage students in the classroom.
-Just prior to Clinical Internship, teaching candidates must demonstrate their ability to plan for instruction and assessment using digital tools and applications.
-A technology enhanced lesson (including assessing student learning witl technology) also serves as a unit key assessment for NCATE accreditation.
+Productivity tools such as social bookmarking and digital curation platforms are demonstrated and taught so that pre-service teachers remain current with regard to selecting and using digital tools best suited for the subject and grade level they will teach.
+Additionally, interactive white boards, iPads and mobile devices provide opportunities for teachers to further engage students in the classroom.